-The Family program used to be called the « Early Childhood Program », which mainly consisted in providing best standards of care to abandoned children and orphans in the FACE centres and in supporting Government orphanages to improve their standards of care.
+The family program used to be called the « Early Childhood Development program (ECD) », which mainly consisted in providing best standards of care to abandoned children and orphans in the FACE centers and in supporting government orphanages to improve their standards of care.

 Since 2014, FACE has initiated an essential strategic turn, in order to better answer to the needs of children through a gradual deinstitutionalisation of its programs.
-FACE is moving toward Family based care option in order to give a chance to all children to grow up within a caring family.
+FACE is moving towards family based care option in order to give a chance to all children to grow up within a caring family.

 Most children institutions:

 High standards of physical, intellectual and emotional care provided to all children.
 All children who have reached schooling age are integrated in local community schools.
-FACE teams, composed of 140 staff (carers, social workers, psychometricians, psychologists, teachers, cooks, cleaners, Manegers, trainers, drivers, guards, stock …) ensure children are socially integrated in the local community and do not remain “locked” in the FACE centers.
+FACE teams, composed of 140 staff (carers, social workers, psychometricity therapists, psychologists, teachers, trainers, cooks, cleaners, drivers, stock keepers, guards, managers, …) ensure children are socially integrated in the local community and do not remain “locked” in the FACE centers.

 Priority given to family based placement.

-All staff receive training in child-care techniques, child protection, psychomotricity, social work, non-formal education, first aid, etc.
+All staff receive training in childcare techniques, child protection, psychomotricity, social work, non-formal education, first aid, ...